Microwave Technology

 Microwaves are generated by magnetron tubes, which are composed of a rod-shaped cathode surrounded by a cylindrical anode.
 Electrons flow from the cathode to the anode, creating an electric and magnetic field.
 The field frequency is a function of the dimension of the slots and cavities in the magnetron.
 Oscillations in the slots and cavities form microwaves, which are then radiated out through an antenna projecting out of the cathode space.

-A Microwave Processing System Usually Comprises Four Components:
+A Microwave Processing System Usually Comprises of four Parts:

 1. Generator.
 This consists of a magnetron, power supply and a waveguide assembly to carry the waves.
 Magnetron is typically water or air-cooled and is a consummable component.